ralphdolmans/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    containing the names which appear alphabetically before and after the queried for name.
-In the first example above, if the (DNSSEC validating) recursive server were to query for dog.example.com it
+In the first example above, if the (DNSSEC validating) recursive server were to query for dog.example.com it would receive a (signed) NSEC record stating that there are no labels between "albatross" and "elephant" (or, for NSEC3, a similar pair of